 The beautiful town of Leighlinbridge is only a short hop from Carlow town and is widely considered a key beauty spot along the Barrow.
 The gracefully arched bridge – one of the oldest in Europe – leads to what is known as the Black Castle, one of the oldest Norman castles in Ireland.
 Take the self-guided Historic Town Walk to explore the town’s history to the full, or amble north or south along sections of the Barrow Way, which runs through the town.

 Heading further south, you’ll reach the town of Graignamanagh in County Kilkenny.
 Set at a scenic point along the river, the town is home to Duiske Abbey, originally a Cistercian monastery and now a Catholic church.
 Just a three-minute walk from here, you’ll find the Cushendale Woollen Mills, one of the island’s few remaining authentic woollen mills.
-The Pomegranate Café makes a good spot for lunch of soup, salad and sandwiches, and will set you up nicely for the afternoon’s leisurely bike ride from Graignamanagh to St Mullin’s (bikes are available for rent at the Waterside Guesthouse).
+The Pomegranate Café makes a good spot for lunch of soup, salad and sandwiches, and will set you up nicely for the afternoon’s leisurely walk from Graignamanagh to St Mullin’s.
 The flat route tracks along the Barrow towpath to St Mullins – an exceptionally scenic spot surrounded by nature and set at a super-pretty bend in the river.
 Here, relax with a coffee and cake and Mullichain Café, wander around the ecclesiastical ruins of churches and round tower, or just sit by the river and take in the breathtaking views.

 Finish up the day with dinner in the elegant surrounds of Barrow’s Keep located right by the start of the towpath.
 With a farm-to-table ethos, the restaurant is the perfect place to sample the very best of the area’s excellent produce.
 And a perfect place to finish up your trip.